noreenzee/Belly_Button_Biodiversity/README.md

 After editing index.HTML and chart.js to build the required charts and display and interactive Dashboard the Webpage looks like this

 ![image](https://user-images.githubusercontent.com/112978144/218557966-c7a6dc1b-f3ef-428e-8f89-5c5cf6b27141.png)
+From these Findings Roza is able to visualize top 10 bacterial cultures found in the belly-button, belly-button washing frequency and bacteria culture per sample.